Visit the institution website for COVID‑19 updates

-Our MSc Finance programme is an applied, broad-based master’s degree that will equip you with the knowledge and skills to work in a wide range of finance roles.
+Our MSc Finance is an applied, broad-based master’s degree that is CIMA accredited and designed to equip you with the knowledge and skills to work in a wide range of financial roles.

-Our master's in finance will give you an understanding of corporate finance topics such as cost of capital and dividend policy, as well as investment topics such as asset pricing and portfolio selection.
-You can also gain an understanding of international finance by selecting optional modules in international financial management, global financial markets and/or global investment analysis.
+Within corporate finance, you will gain a deeper understanding of topics such as cost of capital and dividend policy, as well as investment topics such as asset pricing and portfolio selection.
+You will also have the opportunity to explore international finance by selecting optional modules in international financial management, global financial markets and/or global investment analysis.

-You will be taught by internationally renowned academics who are able to bring fresh insights into their teaching; both from their research, and their advisory roles on government policy and in industry.
-Research strengths include Financial Markets, Corporate Finance, Accounting and Investments.
-Teaching is academically rigorous and a strong emphasis is placed on practical relevance.
+You will be taught by internationally renowned academics who are able to bring fresh insights into their teaching, both from their research and from their advisory roles on government policy and in industry.
+Our research strengths include financial markets, corporate finance, accounting and investments.
+Teaching on the programme is academically rigorous and you will benefit from the strong emphasis on practical relevance.

-Our Trading Room, which incorporates Thomson- Reuters Eikon financial trading software, is integrated into the programme and will provide the platform for many of the computer lab sessions, enabling you to practically apply concepts you have learned during the Finance MSc programme.
+Our trading room, which incorporates Thomson-Reuters Eikon financial trading software, is integrated into the programme and will provide the platform for many of the computer lab sessions, enabling you to practically apply concepts you have learned during throughout the master’s.
 Currently students have access to the Trading Room in the evenings and at weekends.
-Students can work independently towards a certificate of competency in EIKON which is awarded by Thomson-Reuters.
+There is also the option to work independently towards a certificate of competency in Eikon, which is awarded by Thomson-Reuters.

 Information for international students

 Applicants must meet the minimum English language requirements.
 Further details are available on the International website.